 Clinically Significant Prostate Cancer Detection in bpMRI

-Description: This algorithm is a deep learning-based computer-aided detection and diagnosis model (Dual-Attention 3D U-Net), which was trained and validated using 1950 prostate bi-parametric (bpMRI) scans paired with PI-RADS v2 annotations.
-Its intended use is for research purposes only.
+This algorithm is a deep learning-based detection/diagnosis model (deep attentive 3D U-Net), which was trained, validated and tested using 2732 prostate biparametric MRI (bpMRI) scans paired with PI-RADS v2 annotations.
 Its input requires 3 axial/transverse MRI volumes in

 - T2-weighted imaging (T2W)

 - Apparent diffusion coefficient map (ADC)

 In return, the model predicts a single heatmap for the likelihood of clinically significant prostate cancer, with the same physical dimensions and the same spatial resolution as the input T2W image.